nigelrodrigues15/Stocs/README.md

 ![News](https://github.com/nigelrodrigues15/Stocs/blob/master/app/assets/images/News.png "News")

 ### View realtime and historic stock data
 On a company view page, a large user friendly graph is available for the user, with live stock price and percent change next to the company title.
 This data will be updates as the User hovers over certain reagions of the graph, where the stock price at that time is shown.
 Historical data is also available, with options of 1D, 1M, 2M, 6M, 1YR, 2YR, 5YR.
-Addtional data for the company can be found under the graph with key company statistics like market value.
+Addtional data for the company can be found under the graph with key company statistics like CEO, Sector, website and market cap.

 ![watchlist](https://github.com/nigelrodrigues15/Stocs/blob/master/app/assets/images/watchlist.png "watchlist")